Calling all Glossier gals: ‘You’ now comes in candle form

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Glossier has finally made its ‘you’ fragrance into a candle – here’s everything you need to know
+Glossier is launching a candle based on its bestselling ‘you’ perfume – here’s what to know

 Calling all fans of the brand!
 This one’s for, well, you